thivyat98/CSC_325_Fall23_Group01/README.md

 ## Usage

 1. **Login or Register:**
    - Users can log in with existing accounts or register as new users.
+Users may choose an Employee Account or an Employer Account depending on their needs.

 2. **Create Profile:**
    - Job seekers and employers can create detailed profiles with relevant information.